Analysis of PROMIS Global-10

 PROMIS 10 Scoring

 The scoring system of the PROMIS Global-10 allows each of the individual items to be examined separately to provide specific information about perceptions of physical function, pain, fatigue, emotional distress, social health and general perceptions of health.

 A recent study from the PROMIS network has supported derivation of two 4-item summary scores: A Global Physical Health (GPH) score and a Global Mental Health (GMH) score.
 The GPH and GMH score can be used to arrive at a “bottom-line” summary of health and mental status.
-They are also predictive of healthcare utilization and mortality in general.
 GPH and GMH scores can be easily converted to a T-Score metric allowing for comparisons to a general (norm) population.
 A final useful feature of this measure is the ability to estimate an EQ-5D index score from a linear combination of eight Global-10 items.

-When it comes to general health PRO Tools, the PROMIS Global-10 is the newest of the validated tools available.
-The legacy tools such as the SF-36 and EQ-5D have 20 years of experience, validation and testing that trump what’s been done with the Global 10.
+When it comes to Gloabl Health Patient-Reported Outcome Measures, the PROMIS Global-10 is the newest of the validated tools available.
+The legacy tools such as the SF-36 and EQ-5D have 20 years of experience, validation, and testing that trump what’s been done with the Global 10.
 But that’s not stopping people from using it.
 It’s quickly becoming the crowd favorite amount clinicians, researchers, payers, and regulatory bodies.
 Why?

 It’s got some serious potential and in the short amount of time it’s been around, it’s proven to be a reliable, sensitive, and an easy to use tool.
 Plus, it’s free … like 100% free.
 So in a nutshell, great tool that is validated and free, but may need some more time to fully evaluate its strengths and considerations.

 PROMIS Global-10 does not require a license and is free to use.
 Download the questions and scoring system here.